David Alan Carter's

 Summary

 So, at any given time, our Global Trader portfolio holds up to three assets each month, typically a broad-based international or domestic ETF, and one or two global sector funds.
-In down markets, equity funds may be swapped out for one or more of the hedges - or the "flight-to-safety" U.S. Treasury fund TLT.
+In down markets, equity funds may be swapped out for one or more of the hedges.

 Note: while the strategy rotates out of higher-risk equity funds and into the relative safety of TLT in the event of a global market downturn, nothing short of perpetually holding cash will protect in the event of a flash crash or a sudden jolt to the market.